TriumphCoding/Adelphia/Design/SourceBook07.md

 ### Slam

-Slam attacks are performed with the creatue's body, or sometimes with a heavy appendage like a tail.
+Slam attacks are performed with the creature's body, or sometimes with a heavy appendage like a tail.

 |Tier | Level | Metal      | Type     | Color | Might | Accuracy | Range
 |:--- | :---  | :---       | :---     | :---  | ---:  | ---:     | :---